simplon-lyon/promo3-first-node/README.md

 # First Node - Reboot

+The official documentation of Node : https://nodejs.org/dist/latest-v8.x/docs/api/

+And the documentation about filesystem : https://nodejs.org/dist/latest-v8.x/docs/api/fs.html

+Here are the instructions:

 1. create a new file `script.js`
 2. in `script.js` write a program which:
     - create a file `toto.txt`